heboyuan/Bugs/README.md

 You can modify the CalAnt, StanfordAnt, UCLAAnt, USCAnt to program the ant, and you can run the Bugs to play the game

-Detailed explanation can be found in Game Manual.pdf, code can be found in CoreCode
+Detailed explanation can be found in Manual.pdf, code can be found in CoreCode